 The Dyson Groom Tool

 Another grooming accessory alternative is the Dyson Groom Tool.
 This attachment works with the Dyson Animal pro to remove and then ‘suck away’ dog hair directly from your dog.
-Like other grooming this vacuum assisted grooming will help you to keep a clean and tidy home.
+This vacuum-assisted grooming will help you to keep a clean and tidy home.

 The Dyson Groom is not a grooming option for every dog – your dog needs to be comfortable being in close proximity to a vacuum cleaner and that noise.
 We tested it out recently with both Keiko and Summer – in minimal time they were comfortable with it.
 You can also read Lisa’s full review of the Dyson Groom tool here – including the suitability of your dog and safety.

-Drying off a double coated dog like Keiko post bath, is a big job – often taking more than twice as long as the bath itself.
+Drying off a double-coated dog like Keiko post-bath, is a big job – often taking more than twice as long as the bath itself.
 Earlier this year, we decided on purchasing a dog grooming blower/dryer to speed this up.
 Dog Dryers do not actually “dry” the dog – they use forced air to remove the water from the fur quickly and safely.
-One of the unexpected benefits of this method for drying, is that it also ‘blows out’ his coat to remove excess hair.
-And what’s more Keiko’s coat afterwards is beautiful soft – more so than any other drying method we used and this includes a human hair dryer, towel drying and drying natural.
+One of the unexpected benefits of this method for drying is that it also ‘blows out’ his coat to remove excess hair.
+And what’s more Keiko’s coat afterwards is beautifully soft – more so than any other drying method we used and this includes a human hairdryer, towel drying and drying naturally.

 But wait there’s more!!
 We’ve shared some extra tips & hacks we have for keeping a tidy home amidst the dog shedding in another post – More Essentials for a Tidy Home.